bparanj/crystal/electronics/experiments/queue/led-circuit.md

 If you connect an LED with incorrect polarity (reverse bias), it will not light up, and if a high enough reverse voltage is applied, the LED could be damaged.
 Therefore, it is crucial to connect an LED correctly to ensure it functions properly and avoid potential damage.

 The next step after the basic "Hello World" circuit would  be a circuit that introduces a new concept or component while still being relatively simple.
 A perfect example of this is the LED circuit with a current-limiting resistor.
-Let's explore this:

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 200 100">